Peanut. Butter. Fudge.

 - Transfer mixture to lined loaf pan and spread into an even layer.
 You can add crushed peanuts or coconut flakes on top, but I chose not to.

-- Freeze until firm - about 15 minutes.
-Then use a hot knife to slice into even squares - about 21.
+- Freeze until firm – about 15 minutes.
+Then use a hot knife to slice into even squares – about 21 (amount as original recipe is written // adjust if altering batch size).
 Enjoy immediately and store leftovers in the refrigerator up to 10 days or in the freezer up to 1 month.
 If frozen, let soften at room temperature for 5-10 minutes for best texture/flavor.